Bahaa-Medhat/ElectronicAI.ca/README.md

 - Log in with your credentials.
 - Start chatting with the AI!
 - View your chat history on the `/history` page.
+- Search for electronic components in the Browse Components section.

 ## Technologies Used